palkan/abstract_notifier/README.md

 Abstract Notifier is a tool which allows you to describe/model any text-based notifications (such as Push Notifications) the same way Action Mailer does for email notifications.

-Abstract Notifier (as the name states) doesn't provide any specific implementaion for sending notifications.
-Instead if provide tools to organize your notification-specific code and make it easily testable.
+Abstract Notifier (as the name states) doesn't provide any specific implementation for sending notifications.
+Instead, it offers tools to organize your notification-specific code and make it easily testable.

 <a href="https://evilmartians.com/?utm_source=action_policy">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>